Find out more about Cathy Toogood

-The current situation in Egypt is fast moving.
+The current situation in Sharm El Sheikh is fast moving.
 If you have a holiday coming up and are concerned, we suggest you contact your tour operator or airline to see what your options are should you want to cancel or choose another destination.

-Thomas Cook, for example, has cancelled all flights and holidays to Sharm El Sheikh up until and including May 25, 2016 and is allowing customers travelling until then to cancel or rebook another holiday free of charge, with a £30pp discount on the future holiday.
+Thomas Cook, for example, has cancelled all flights and holidays to Sharm El Sheikh up until and including October 31, 2016 and is allowing customers travelling until then to cancel or rebook another holiday free of charge, with a £30pp discount on the future holiday if it is taken before October 31.
 Booking conditions remain as normal for travel after this date, but it could change according to FCO advice.
 See further information here.

 British Airways has cancelled all flights up to and including June 30, 2016.
 Customers on these flights can claim a full refund, rebook to a later date or change their destination.
 British Airways does not run any scheduled flights to or from Sharm el Sheikh in July, August or the first half of September.
 See further information here.